frederic-perez/AmE-dictionary/data/idioms.md

 __with a passion__ _informal_ :two: Used to say that someone strongly dislikes someone or something. _She hated him with a passion._ _He loved her with a passion._
 __with a record__
 __with a twist__ :four::hammer:
-__with a vengeance__ :three: Determinedly or passionately, perhaps fueled by anger. _After my girlfriend dumped me, I started working out with a vengeance._ _We’re going to have to clean with a vengeance to get the house ready in time._
+__with a vengeance__ :four: Determinedly or passionately, perhaps fueled by anger. _After my girlfriend dumped me, I started working out with a vengeance._ _We’re going to have to clean with a vengeance to get the house ready in time._ _Die Hard with a Vengeance._
 __with a view__ _Chateau with a view._
 __with all (one’s) might__ Utilizing all of one’s power and strength to do something. _I pulled at the rope with all my might, but we still lost the tug-of-war._
+__with each passing day__ As time continues to pass, day by day.
-__with flying colors__ :two: With an overwhelming victory, triumph, or success.
+__with flying colors__ :three: With an overwhelming victory, triumph, or success.
 With distinction. _In these respects, Delta Air Lines passed with flying colors._
 __with great (something) comes great (something else)__
 __with no frills__ With no extraneous details or embellishments.
 Not fancy, decorous, or elaborate.
 Simple. _My history teacher is not someone who gets impressed by a beautiful cover page, so I made sure that my project was straightforward and presented the information with no frills._
 __with reckless abandon__ With rash, unrestrained impulsiveness, enthusiasm, or zeal. _Ever since my brother got that car for his birthday, he’s been motoring around at night with reckless abandon._
 __wither away__
 __within arm’s reach__ Close enough to touch, either literally or hypothetically.
 Easily attainable. _Can you pass me that book over there?
 It’s within arm’s reach of you._
+__within reach__
-__within reason__ Reasonable; reasonably. _You can do anything you want within reason.
+__within reason__ :two: Reasonable; reasonably. _You can do anything you want within reason.
 I’ll pay any sum you ask—within reason._
+__within the realm(s) of possibility__ Possible; capable of happening. _You worked so hard this semester that I think an A is within the realm of possibility._
 __within walking distance__
 __without a doubt__
 __without fail__ Said of something that happens regularly and predictably with no deviations. _I have passed the same woman walking her dog every day without fail for five years... but today she wasn’t there.
 I’m really worried about her!_